and-kal/second-brain/content/tech/WebDesignAssets.md

 ### Blogging

 - [ʕ•ᴥ•ʔ Bear](https://bearblog.dev/) - a nice and simple blogging platform
+- [Blot](https://blot.im/) - let's turn a folder into a website easily
 - [Hugo](https://github.com/gohugoio/hugo/) - very powerful and fast once you have got a grip on it, but not exactly easy to learn for beginners
 - [Hexo](https://hexo.io/) - »A fast, simple & powerful blog framework«